avimehenwal/fan-gallery/content/sitcom/movies.md

 * The king of fruits
 * Everythign was so vivid in my mind

+## Spider verse

+* What are you doing?
+Making you feel guilty, is it working?
+* Can you git it back to  me?
+Its proprietary
+* We dont pick the ball room, we just dance

+## When Marnie was There

+* She screams like a goat
+* Overlapping time-line from past and present
+* Spiritual reconnectio of grand daughter and grand mother
+* Resolution of story

 <Rating :values="['50', '60', '100', '100', '100']" />